MJandreau/base-install/README.md

 Basic starter theme for WordPress development, based on Underscores.

 Currently under active development, so each component of the site has a deliberately horrible background color to keep the boundaries visible.

+The demo can be viewed here: [Base Install Demo](http://losaidos.com/dev/baseinstall)